svenwiltink/braindump/article/http-monkey/README.md

 the code during runtime.
 Or so we thought!
 Bouke has found a way to do this in Go by using a couple of clever tricks to change the function Go executes when a function is called.
-The [blog post](https://bou.ke/blog/monkey-patching-in-go/) does a great job of explaining how it works so I won't go into detail here.
+The [blog post](https://bou.ke/blog/monkey-patching-in-go/) does a great job of explaining how it works, so I won't go into detail here.

 ### The hack part I
 So Go can be monkey patched.
 Let's throw some patches at net/http and